cs31415/cs31415.github.io/writings/Phoenix Diary.md

 Started for Phoenix at 12:30.
 The 210-10 route is always traffic heavy.
 Don’t like it.
 Some confusion on the way about which route to take.
 Google maps is routing through San Diego and showing a 7 hour journey— longer than the 6 hours when we started out.
 After some disagreements, end up staying on 210-10 which shows 5.5 hours.

-Reach Phoenix at 8.21 MT (7:21 PT) after a non-stop, continuously traffic-laden drive through open desert in the dusk and dark.
+Reach Phoenix at 8.21 Mountain Time (7:21 Pacific Time) after a non-stop, continuously traffic-laden drive through open desert in the dusk and dark.
 Too many trucks struggling to overtake each other up inclines and slowing traffic to a crawl in the process.
 Some gorgeous mountains in the far distance painted magenta in the desert sunset.

-Phoenix seems very clean.
-Broad freeways and roads.
-Light traffic.
-Drivers are chilled out.
-Driving at 70mph and staying in their lanes compared to frenzied LA drivers switching in and out of lanes.
+Phoenix seems very clean - broad freeways and roads, light traffic, chilled out drivers, driving at 70mph and staying in their lanes compared to frenzied LA drivers switching in and out of lanes.

 We are staying at Marriott Springhill suites.
 Nice suite with kitchenette, fridge, microwave and sink, sofa and living room area, 2 double beds, 2 TVs,  fancy lighting on the bathroom mirror.